AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

  - You cannot edit the `bride/groom` tags of a person.
  - At least one field must be provided for editing.
- - When editing tags, the existing tags of the person will be removed.
+ - When editing tags, the *existing* tags of the person will be removed.
   - e.g. if the person already has the tag `Brother`, and you want to add a new tag `Coming`, you will have to run the command `edit INDEX t/Brother t/Coming`.
   - If you want to remove all tags from a person, you can enter `t/` with no tags behind.
 This will remove all tags from the person at the specified index.

 **Restrictions on Parameters:**

 - See **Restrictions on Parameters** in the [add command](#adding-a-person-to-a-wedding-add) for more details.
 </box>

 <box type="tip">

-**Tip:** If you need to change the bride or groom of a wedding, use the edit commands to change their information instead of altering the tags of another person to make them bride/groom.
+**Tip:** If you need to change the bride or groom of a wedding, use `edit` to change their information instead of editing the tag of another person to make them bride/groom.

 </box>